erithobra/databases/sql-intro-lesson/README.md

 generalassembly=# INSERT INTO students VALUES (DEFAULT, 'Miss Take', 500, 'asdfasdfasdf');
 INSERT 0 1
 ```

 ### Update

 But, oh no, we messed them up!
-Miss Take cannot possbily have this number asdfasdfasdf; her number instead is 000-000-0000 .
+Miss Take cannot possbily have the number asdfasdfasdf; her number instead is 000-000-0000 .
 Let's fix it:

 ```psql
 UPDATE students